SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

     Note: If you get the error message "Access Denied", your user has not been assigned the role collection Launchpad_Admin.
 Go to Security --> Users, click on your user and assign the Launchpad_Admin role collection to your user.

 4. Create a new Site.
-Name it for example "Hello World Site"
+Name it, for example, "Hello World Site"

     ![](images/3_5_3_site_add.png)

 5. Open the Channel Manager.

     Refresh the Content Channel.
-Otherwise it will stay empty.
+Otherwise, it will stay empty.

     ![](images/3_5_4_channelrefresh.png)

-6. Open Content Manager, and the Content Explorer.
+6. Open "Content Manager" and the "Content Explorer".

     ![](images/3_5_5_content_1.png)